Icelandic Festival of Manitoba: 19th century

 The first Icelandic festival in North America was held in Milwaukee, Wisconsin, in 1874.

-The first Manitoba Icelandic Festival Parade was held on August 2, 1890, at 10:30am on Nena Street (now Sherbrooke Street) in Winnipeg, south of the First Lutheran Church.
+The first Manitoba Icelandic Festival Parade was held on August 2, 1890, at 10:30 a.m. on Nena Street (now Sherbrooke Street) in Winnipeg, south of the First Lutheran Church.

 It was led by the Infantry School Band, followed by men, then teenagers and children.
 Most women, however, rode in rented carriages to avoid the muddy roads caused by a large rainstorm the day before.
-The parade would finish around 11:30, followed by games and sports events, with actual celebration beginning at 2:30pm.
+The parade would finish around 11:30, followed by games and sports events, with actual celebration beginning at 2:30 p.m.

 The first president of the festival was Wilhelm Paulson.

 Though the first parade was held on August 2, Manitoba's Icelandic community could not agree on an official date or name for the festival for future celebrations.
 July 16 was debated as a good date, as that was the day that Icelandic explorers in 1875 reached Winnipeg.
 However, this date had no significance to Icelanders in Iceland, who the organizers did not want to alienate from the celebrations.

 During a meeting on May 28, 1898, at the Northwest Hall, the organizers chose August 2 to be the date for the festival due to its historical significance for both North America and Iceland.
 It was on this day, in 1874, that the first Icelandic celebration in North America had taken place, and, in Iceland, a new constitution had been granted.